elsgaard/libheif/README.md

 ```

 # Create or update the spec file
-Create ~/rpmbuild/SPECS/libheif.spec and ensure the Version: and Source0: entries match the tarball you downloaded.
+Create ~/rpmbuild/SPECS/libheif.spec and ensure the Version entries match the tarball you downloaded.
 Example CMake build options for enabling libde265 and x265 while disabling optional codecs you do not want:

 ```spec